 BETA has been working with the County and MassDEP to evaluate the imminent hazards to down gradient public and private water supplies.
 The team is working to prepare plans for interim expansion of the existing groundwater pump and treatment system, site capping, and to implement stormwater management improvements (so not to exacerbate the contaminant plume).
 BETA has conducted soil and groundwater assessment to determine the extents of the contamination and understand the fate and transport of PFAS at the site.
 This has been accomplished through quarterly groundwater monitoring and sediment and surface water assessment in the adjacent pond.

-As part of several response actions occurring at the site, BETA provides oversight for the operation and maintenance of a groundwater pump and treatment system.
-The system uses a groundwater recovery well located approximately 800 feet southeast of the BFTA and pumps groundwater to the system for treatment via activated carbon for removal of PFAS in groundwater and discharges the treated water on-site upgradient of the system.
-The laboratory analysis has documented 26 PFAS compounds well below the health advisory standards and has calculated the removal of 0.023 kilograms of PFAS per month on average.
+As part of several response actions occurring at the site, BETA provides oversight for the operation and maintenance of the groundwater pump and treatment system.
+The system uses a recovery well located approximately 800 feet southeast of the BFTA that pumps groundwater to the system for treatment via activated carbon to remove the PFAS.
+The laboratory analyses have documented 26 PFAS compounds at concentrations well below their respective health advisory standards.
+Approximately 0.023 kilograms of PFAS are being removed per month on average.